jesseduffield/jesseduffield.github.io/_posts/2021-9-7-Selection.md

 Compare this to Twitter where:

-- comments are shown in chronological order, meaning first-in-first served
+- comments are shown in chronological order, meaning first-in-first-served
 - moderation is globally-applied, and weaker
 - there is no downvote button
 - short character limit

 You could have the exact same thread of comments in the two platforms and you would perceive Reddit's thread as being far more civil just because of how those comments are presented.
 The difference in comment landscape is further exacerbated by a second-order effect selecting for the _users_ in each platform: users who love conflict will gravitate towards Twitter and users who want more civility and consensus will gravitate towards Reddit.

 Whether you're reading through a comment thread in Reddit or Twitter, you won't be seeing conversation that's representative of the real world, given that about [1%](https://en.wikipedia.org/wiki/1%25_rule_%28Internet_culture%29) of users will actually post something whereas the other 99% just lurk.
-The 1% who do post are far more likely to be opinionated and stubborn (like myself) than the average person, and failing to recognise that selection effect might make you think we're on the brink of a civil war.
+The 1% who do post (like myself) are far more likely to be more opinionated and stubborn than the average person, and failing to recognise that selection effect might make you think we're on the brink of a civil war.

 ### Display Pictures